railsfactory-magesh/titanium_documentation/source/en/testing.md

 Review the [Titanium.API docs](http://developer.appcelerator.com/apidoc/mobile/latest/Titanium.API-module) for more information.

-#Beta testing iOS applications Ad-Hoc
+# Ad-Hoc Distribution for Beta Testing

-Since Titanium Mobile 1.3.0 it's possible to use the generated Xcode project to create an Ad Hoc beta version of your application.
+Since Titanium Mobile 1.3.0 it's possible to use the generated Xcode project to create an Ad Hoc beta version of your application to distribute to testers.
+Here is how to go about doing it.

-##1.
-Add devices to the Provisioning Portal
+## Add devices to the Provisioning Portal

 You will need the device name's and UDID's from the iOS devices the application will run on.
 An easy way to get those information is to ask your beta testers to install [Ad Hoc Helper](http://phobos.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=285691333&mt=8 "iTunes link") on their device.
 This application will generate an email containing the information you need.
 Now go to section **Devices** in the Provisioning Portal, click on the button **Add devices** and add the devices.

-##2.
-Generate a Development Provisioning Profile
+## Generate a Development Provisioning Profile

 In order for the iOS devices to be able to run the application, they need to be in the Development Provisioning Profile you've used to build the application.
 In the section **Provisioning**, go to the tab **Development** and click on the button **New profile**.
 Now select the devices you want your application to run on and click on the **Submit** button.
 Refresh your browser until the status field reads **Active**.
 Now click the **Download** button and save the file to disk.

-##3.
-Add the Provisioning Profile to your project
+## Add the Provisioning Profile to your project

 In Titanium Developer and go to the **Run on Device** tab.
 Under *Select Provisioning Profile*, select the profile you've saved to disk.
 This will start Xcode and ask you to add the profile to your Library.
 Confirm this.

-##4.
-Create the binary for your testers
+## Create the binary for your testers

 1. Create a new folder in Finder (e.g. **Ad Hoc**)
 2. In this folder, create another folder called **Payload** (case-sensitive)